eturea/Receipts-for-YNAB-site/terms.md

 - Use the App for any illegal, fraudulent, or unauthorized purpose
 - Create fake or fraudulent receipts or transactions
 - Scan receipts that do not belong to you without permission
-- Use the App to manipulate or falsify your YNAB budget data
+- Use the App to manipulate or falsify your YNAB plan data
 - Share, sell, or distribute your access to the App

 **YNAB API Abuse:**